A novel reverberation mapping method for blazars: Data Reduction

 \subsection{Spectral Break}

 The top-left and top-right panels of Figure 1 display spectra of PKS 0736+017 and PKS 1510–089 at three different flux levels.
 At the low-flux states, the spectra exhibit a concave shape in the plane of of $\log \nu$ versus $ \log \nu F_\nu$, namely a spectral break.
 This spectral break shifts, becomes less prominent and gradually disappears at the high-flux levels.
+The detailed analysis of the spectral break and its dependence on the flux level will be presented in Section 2.4.

-To illustrate the origin of the spectral break, we show the time-averaged broadband SEDs of PKS 1510–089 and PKS 0736+017, compiled from historical archival data downloaded from the Space Science Data \text{Center}\footnote{\url{https://tools.ssdc.asi.it/SED/}} (SSDC) in bottom panels of Figure 1.
+To illustrate the origin of the spectral break, we show the low-flux state broadband SEDs of PKS 1510–089 and PKS 0736+017, compiled from historical archival data downloaded from the Space Science Data \text{Center}\footnote{\url{https://tools.ssdc.asi.it/SED/}} (SSDC) in bottom panels of Figure 1.
 We reproduced the broadband SEDs using a one-zone leptonic model.
 Details of the model and its parameters are provided in Appendix A. Within the observing band, the total energy flux consists of two components, a red component and a blue component.
 The red component corresponds to the non-thermal synchrotron emission from the jet, while the blue component arises from thermal emission of the accretion disk.

 In general, the variability of the jet is more significant than that of the accretion disk.
 When the target changes from a quiescent state to an active state, both the peak flux and frequency of the jet component increase \citep{2024ApJ...966...65W,2025MNRAS.536.1251W,2025ApJ...983..128D}.
 Consequently, the spectral break evident in low-flux states disappears in the high-flux states.